Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

 ## Versioning

-Currently, version x.x.x is available.
-It is based on Amplify Agents SDK vx.x.x.
+Currently, version 1.1.9 is available.
+It is based on Amplify Agents SDK v1.1.13.
 To display version information in the agents, use command `agentName --version`.

 This version is compatible with: